129 Things That Are White in Nature

 Yaks are probably some of the world’s toughest beasts of burden.
 They have the strength of oxen, but their coats are dense enough to withstand pressure to the bitter cold.
 They are very prevalent in Tibet and the Himalayas, where they can also be found assisting mountaineers.
 They can sometimes even be dressed up in ceremonial garb along with their owners.
 And since yaks are also very useful for their soft wool, the white yak provides especially valuable wool that can be dyed in just about any color.
 Like many white animals, white yaks have an almost mystical quality about them, especially when they stand against a snowy backdrop of high mountains.

-Though white things are rare compared to many other colors in nature, the color white sometimes provides an advantage.
+Though white things are rare compared to many other colors in nature, the color sometimes provides an advantage.
 White flowers can easily attract bees and other pollinating insects, and white animals can camouflage on snowy tundra.
 Whether it’s in the form of a peaceful snowy landscape or a white bird in flight, white adds a beautiful splash of color to the natural world.

 Read Next: 42 White Animals Found in Nature